Search

 Anything else we need to know?

 At the moment, guidance is still being written.
 As updates are available, The Safer Food Group will update and add to this post.
-Our training courses are regularly updated to capture the latest relevant food safety regulations – check out www.thesaferfoodgroup.com for more info.
+Our food safety training courses are regularly updated to capture the latest regulations – check out www.thesaferfoodgroup.com for more info.
 If you would like to learn more about calories and menu planning, have a look at our Level 2 Nutrition course.

 According to 2021 research, British consumers are increasingly looking for British produce; great news for the environment and the economy.